Identify your major fields of study and career pathways.

 - Read all letters/emails sent to you by the transfer institution.

-- Send transcripts as requested.
+- Send official transcripts from all institutions attended and applicable test scores as requested.

 - Take any required assessment exams requested on time.